UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/bennett/individual_log_bennett.md

     </tr>
 </table>

-### Next Cycle Goals (What are you going to accomplish during the next cycle)
-  * Finish the
-  * Finish instructor create exam page

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)
 I completed task 1 almost finished task 2.
 Overall it is a bit unclear what tasks need to be worked on or are being worked on because there aren't issues created for them yet.
 Today we had a meeting to clear up what everyone is working/plan to work on.
 The issues can now be created.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
+  * Create more issues
-  * Work on the view exam results page
+  * Finish instructor create exam page
-  * Work on some of the frontend API endpoints
-  * Work on the admin add semester page

 ## Wednesday (6/12- 6/13)

 ### Timesheet